Friends, we hope this finds you and your loved ones well.

 To donate by phone, please text IENCOVID to 44-321.

-Small grants up to $2,000 are being extended to grassroots organizations and Indigenous brothers and sisters organizing mutual aid in their communities for three purposes: 1) Emergency purchase of essential provisions; 2) Support with transportation for essential needs, such as medical and groceries; and 3) Home business slowdowns in sales and other cash flow difficulties (“home business” is referring to things like quilting, regalia making, bead and quillwork, moccasin making, basket making, pottery, silversmithing, etc.)
+Small grants of up to $2,000 are being extended to grassroots organizations and Indigenous brothers and sisters organizing mutual aid in their communities for three purposes: 1) Emergency purchase of essential provisions; 2) Support with transportation for essential needs, such as medical and groceries; and 3) Home business slowdowns in sales and other cash flow difficulties (“home business” is referring to things like quilting, regalia making, bead and quillwork, moccasin making, basket making, pottery, silversmithing, etc.)

 Our Native nations and Indigenous communities are poorly prepared to handle the escalating COVID-19 pandemic, a situation aggravated by the chronic poverty in Indian Country caused by a long legacy of genocide, colonization, and racism.